leafsphp/docs/src/docs/tooling/logging.md

 #8 {main}
 ```

+The first lines usually contain the most important information, however, it may be different depending on the structure of your application.

-A Leaf provides a log object that writes data to a specific output.
+Leaf logger provides a log object that writes data to a specific output.
 The actual writing of data is delegated to a log writer.

 ## Getting started